OCA/account-financial-tools/account_journal_lock_date/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Lock each accounting journal independently.
+Lock each accounting journal independently within the boundaries of a period.

-In addition to the lock dates in standard Odoo provide a (more strict) per journal lock date.
+Using this module, you can implement stricter lock dates on certain journals, such as a daily / weekly lock on sales, while having monthly periods.

+You can also implement the inverse scenario, to virtually "extend" a period for certain journals, such as pruchases.
+You'd postpone the period date and implement early journal lock dates for all other journals.

-By default users with "Adviser" role are exempt from the journal lock date check.
-Developers can implement more ample exepmtions from the lock date check through a hook function on `account.journal`.
+By default only users with "Adviser" role are exempt from the journal lock date check.
+Developers can implement more permissive exemptions from the lock date check through a hook function on `account.journal`.

+The lock date updating wizard will help you to updated journal lock dates, too.

 **Table of contents**